 Version 2: We received your letter asking about our April 4 letter with the appraisal of your property.
 In this letter, I explain how we arrived at the appraisal value.

-Writing simply and clearly doesn’t dumb down the writing.
-You can change the surface structure of your technical writing so you convey the same deep message using shorter sentences and simple vocabulary with no loss of meaning.
-This article explains how you can write clear, understandable technical writing so all your readers understand the entire content you want to convey.
+Writing simply and clearly using plain English doesn’t dumb down the writing.
+You can change the surface level of your technical writing so you convey the same deep message using shorter sentences and simple vocabulary with no loss of meaning.
+This article contains technical writing training that will show you how you can write technical writing in plain English so nontechnical readers understand the entire content you want to convey.

-No detail, only the conclusions, recommendations, or brief statements of the topics.
+No detail, only brief summaries of the technical writing

-For the reader who must understand the report thoroughly, but does not have the technical background, include non-technical explanations written as technically as the reader’s background will permit.
-Write the conclusion, recommendation, or topic and follow with enough detail for the reader to understand the conclusion, recommendation, or topic at a non-technical but thorough level.
+For the reader who must understand the technical report thoroughly, but does not have the technical background, include nontechnical explanations written as technically as the reader’s background will permit.
+Write the conclusion, recommendation, or topic and follow with enough detail for the reader to understand the conclusion, recommendation, or topic at a nontechnical but thorough level.

-Four practices will help you write clearly for the non-technical reader:
+The following tips will help you write clear technical reports in plain English for the nontechnical reader:

 - Substitute clear, plain explanations that approach the technical understanding as much as you can, then stop.

 - Avoid presenting a lecture on the subject or including information you feel is very interesting but isn’t necessary for the reader to know.